You are here: Home > NNATŪ > About the Naglieri Non-Verbal Ability TestŪ (NNATŪ)

-The Naglieri Non-Verbal Ability TestŪ (NNATŪ) is frequently used as a screening test for gifted program entry.
-The NNATŪ is also used in conjunction with standardized achievement testing to see whether or not children are working up to their potential.
+The Naglieri Non-Verbal Ability Test® (NNAT®, NNAT2®) is frequently used as a screening test for gifted program entry.
+The NNAT® is also used in conjunction with standardized achievement testing to see whether or not children are working up to their potential.

-The NNATŪ is a short (about 30 minutes actual test time), multiple choice test, with no reading.
-As the test name suggests only non-verbal (also called spatial or figural) reasoning ability is tested.
-The NNATŪ is referred to as a matrix reasoning test because of the format in which the questions are presented.
+The NNAT® is a short (about 30 minutes actual test time), multiple choice test, with no reading.
+As the test name suggests all questions are presented non-verbally - pictures and figures are used rather than words.
+The NNAT® is sometimes referred to as a matrix reasoning test because of the format in which the questions are presented.
+The developer of the test, Pearson Assessment Services Inc, markets it as a culture fair test which is not language dependent.

 • Pattern completion problems, as the name suggests, require children to identify the option which will complete the pattern.